alex9311/information-retrieval/documents/Project_idea_document.md

 *	The public pool which shows ideas to all users has a tinder-like interaction style, in which users go through cards that can be swiped.
 *	The language of the application, as well as the ideas, is English only in the first version of the application.

+####Execution Plan
+Project execution plan (PEP) is a document that is prepared at the start of a project, in order to provide details about the project itself, its team members, their responsibilities and interconnection or integration of administrative and management procedures.

 ####UML Design
 TODO: add UML diagram here

 ####Evaluation and Success Metrics
-TODO: we need to add this

-####Execution Plan
-Project execution plan (PEP) is a document that is prepared at the start of a project, in order to provide details about the project itself, its team members, their responsibilities and interconnection or integration of administrative and management procedures.
+#####IR system evaluation
+The IR system will be used to find similar ideas in the idea pool.
+The purpose of this is to keep duplicate ideas from being submitted.

 ###### About us
 We are group 2 in TU Delft's Information Retrieval course, otherwise known as "Sparked"!
 We have a cohesive group from many different backgrounds: Peter van Buul, Hao Dinh, Miriam Doorn, Gizem Koçkesen, and Alex Simes.